-Third revised version.
+Fourth revised version.

-In accordance with the mandate provided in paragraph 3 of the UNEA resolution 3/3, the Secretariat has prepared a draft contribution of the UN Environment Assembly to the 2020 High-Level Political Forum on Sustainable Development, which highlights how best to accelerate action and achieve transformative pathways so as to realize the Decade of Action for Achieving the 2030 Agenda for Sustainable Development.
-It is expected that a revised document will be submitted after the meeting for integration in the High-Level Political Forum synthesis report to be developed by the Secretariat of the High-Level Political Forum.
+Following the subcommittee meeting on 2 April 2020 and in accordance with the mandate provided in paragraph 3 of the UNEA resolution 3/3, the Secretariat has prepared a fourth iteration of the draft contribution of the UN Environment Assembly to the 2020 High-Level Political Forum on Sustainable Development, which highlights how best to accelerate action and achieve transformative pathways so as to realize the Decade of Action for Achieving the 2030 Agenda for Sustainable Development.